 I wish this was not a common theme amongst most hospitals…but unfortunately it remains ever-present.
 Some places less than others, some more than most.
 Nurse bullying is real and it happens more often than not.

-I am so fortunate to work at a zero tolerance nurse bulling establishment…however, I still find it happening.
 How does one handle such situations?
 I’ll share with you the best ways I have gotten through sticky situations the right and wrong ways.

 TAKE A BREATH